Smart cloud access and optimal WLAN TCO

 End user Admission Domination (EAD)

-End user Admission Domination (EAD) integrates network access and endpoint security products, which ensure only complied wireless clients with mandated enterprise security policies to access network, reducing threat levels from infected wireless clients and raising the bar and improving the overall security of the wireless network.
+End user Admission Domination (EAD) integrates network access and endpoint security products, which ensure only complied wireless clients with mandated enterprise security policies to access the network, reducing threat levels from infected wireless clients and raising the bar and improving the overall security of the wireless network.
 When working with a security policy server, it can remind users, isolate and boot them off the network when their systems are infected or not patched properly.

 Remote probing and analysis